joelsmith224/ontime/README.md

 The API supports all of the headers from the on-time performace table as optional arguments except for Diverted Airport Information headers (Div1 to Div4 headers).
 In addition it also takes an optional first and/or offset integer argument.
 First returns the first 'x' rows found with the arguments provided.
+First will not return more than 10,000 sets of data and the default is 100 if not set.
 Offset will skip the 'offset amount' of rows before fetching data.

 ### Design Decisions and Review